Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Royals

 Lourdes Gurriel Jr. At The Plate

-- Gurriel is hitting .263 with five doubles, a triple, a home run and a walk.
+- Gurriel is batting .256 with five doubles, a triple, a home run and three walks.

-- He has gone deep in one of 20 games, and in 1.2% of his plate appearances.
+- He has hit a home run in one of 21 games, and in 1.1% of his plate appearances.

-- Gurriel has driven in a run in seven games this year (35.0%), including two games with multiple runs batted in.
+- Gurriel has driven in a run in seven games this season (33.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.